5 Communication hacks to conquer time zone disparities

 You may have caught last week's blog “How to streamline communication between remote teams” where we revealed some of the processes and tools that we use in order to keep communications flowing between teams all around the globe.
 This week we want to expand on what we covered there.

-We realise that questions over communication when outsourcing to a location like Russia are likely to arise when clients are considering whom they want to hire and from where.
+We realise that questions over communication when outsourcing to a location like Eastern Europe are likely to arise when clients are considering whom they want to hire and from where.
 So we want to take the time to reassure you that conquering time zone disparities is not only something that we've considered, but have gone at lengths to refine during our lifetime as a company.
 So here are our top 5 communication hacks that we use routinely to overcome time zone differences.

 Use a shared calendar